 Nathan C. Johnston, age 84 of Janesville left us here on earth on Sunday May 26, 2019 to meet his heavenly father above.
 Nathan was born in Gays Mills, WI on November 26, 1934 to Nathan and Helena (Showen) Johnston.
 He was raised and attended School in Gays Mills.
 In 1954 Nathan enlisted in the US Army.
 While serving his country he was assigned as the company clerk for his unit.
 He served during the Korean Conflict and was stationed in Monterey Bay; CA. December 29, 1956, he married the love of his life Patricia M Neely.
 Shortly after they moved to Janesville, WI.
 Nathan worked for General Motors for 32 years.
 Throughout his 32 years he held several union elected positions as well as appointed positions.
 After retirement in 1986 Nathan remained active in the local 95 UAW, serving on the retiree board.
 After retirement Nathan and Patricia enjoyed traveling.
 Nathan’s favorite location was the south west desert area.
 Nathan was an avid Packer and Brewer fan.
 He enjoyed fishing, horse shoes, hunting, bowling, NASCAR, bird watching and just being outdoors.
 He also enjoyed singing classic country western music, and leading his wife around the dance floor.
 Most especially he loved being with his wife and family.
 Nathan was a member of Peace Lutheran church, Local 95 UAW and the NRA.

-To send flowers in memory of Nathan C. Johnston Jr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Nathan C. Johnston Jr., please visit our Heartfelt Sympathies Store.

 He is survived by his loving wife Patricia of 63 years.
 5 children 15 grandchildren.
 Lonnie & Jamie Johnston (Daniel, Charles) Jeany & Patrick Popp (Josie, Tyler, Collin, Riley, Shane) Carol & Dan Welch (Isaac, Dillon, Spencer) James & Mitzi Johnston (Seth, Cole) Janet & Jeff Lund (Steven, Brittany, Cody) and 14 great grandchildren.
 Furthermore, he is survived by his brother: Dick (Eva) Johnston; brothers and sisters-in-law: Cecil (Jenny) Neely, Larry, (Jean) Neely, and Frank McCormick, along with many friends and other family members.
 Nathan is preceded in death by both parents, 3 sisters and 2 brothers.
 Nathan will be missed by all who knew him.